mcarr823/pi-tv-streamer/install/services/Jellyfin.md

 In this case, the one we want is the "Jellyfin Media Player".

-Assuming you followed the steps in the Desktop Apps section of this guide, you should already have Flatpak/Flathub setup on your system.
+Assuming you followed the steps earlier in this guide, you should already have Flatpak/Flathub setup on your system.

 If so, run: